mtumilowicz/cryptography-hsm-workshop/readme.md

 * sun.security.pkcs11.SunPKCS11
   * just a huge wrapper class that via JNI calls into the native module (.so, .dll) that implements the PKCS11 C header files
+* glossary
+  * token
+    * logical view of the underlying cryptographic device
+    * possesses a list of cryptographic functionalities supported by the device
+  * slot
+    * logical access point to the cryptographic device
+      * physical device interface
+      * example: smart card reader would represent a slot and the smart card would represent the token
+    * objects that resides within a given slot is not visible to other slots
+    * multiple slots may share the same token
+      * what application sees is there’s a token inside each slot
+        * example: if there is only one HSM then the token is same for all the slots
+          * application gets the view of multiple independent tokens so HSM can be used by other applications from different slots concurrently.
+  * session
+    * logical connection between an application and a token
+    * two types
+      * Read/Write
+      * Read-Only
+  * user
+    * is a person or an application who has access to the cryptographic device through a slot
+    * two users
+      * SO(Security Officer)
+        * has the authority to create a USER
+      * USER for each slot
+        * is responsible for using device for cryptographic operations
+      * There can be only one SO and USER for a given slot.
+  * objects
+    * four classes
+      * data objects - defined by an application
+      * certificate objects - digital certificates such as X.509
+      * key objects - public, private or secret cryptographic keys
+      * vendor-defined objects
+    * further defined as either
+      * token object
+        * visible by any application which has sufficient access permission and is connected to that token
+        * important attribute: object remains on the token until a specific action is performed to remove it
+      * session object
+          * temporary and only remain in existence while the session is open
+          * only visible to the application that created them

+* example
+  * Crypto is an application which is using PKCS #11 supported HSM as it’s cryptographic provider.
+Crypto needs to generate an AES key using HSM and encrypt a sample of data using the generated key.
+    * Crypto authenticates itself as user ‘USER’ to the HSM and creates a secure communication passage(ie. session between token and application) between device(ie. token resides within a slot) and Crypto.
+      Crypto asks HSM to generate an AES key through the created communication passage(ie. session).
+      HSM returns the created AES key through the passage.
+      Crypto sends set of data needs to be encrypted with the encryption key through the safe passage.
+      HSM sends back the ciphered data to the application through the communication passage.
+      Crypto close the communication passage.
+* There could be issues with PKCS#11 which requires debugging.
+  * To show debug info about Library, Slots, Token, and Mechanism, add showInfo=true in the SunPKCS11 provider configuration file, which is <java-home>/conf/security/sunpkcs11-solaris.cfg or the configuration file that you specified statically or dynamically as described in SunPKCS11 Configuration.
+  * For additional debugging info, users can start or restart the Java processes with one of the following options:

+    For general SunPKCS11 provider debugging info:

+    -Djava.security.debug=sunpkcs11

+    For PKCS#11 keystore specific debugging info:

+    -Djava.security.debug=pkcs11keystore
+* Certain PKCS#11 operations, such as accessing private keys, require a login using a Personal Identification Number, or PIN, before the operations can proceed
+* When accessing the PKCS#11 token as a keystore via the java.security.KeyStore class, you can supply the PIN in the password input parameter to the load method
+  * char[] pin = ...;
+    KeyStore ks = KeyStore.getInstance("PKCS11");
+    ks.load(null, pin);
+* An unextractable key on a secure token (such as a smartcard) is represented by a Java Key object that does not contain the actual key material.
+The Key object only contains a reference to the actual key.
+  Software Key objects (or any Key object that has access to the actual key material) should implement the interfaces in the java.security.interfaces and javax.crypto.interfaces packages (such as DSAPrivateKey).

 * pkcs#11 configuration file
   * example